Gdańsk Derby: Comparison of the other teams

 The teams with an asterisk* shows the minimum amount.
 For instance it is known 16 Dywizji played in both the second and third tiers, but after 1946 the team's performance is unknown.

 Stats

 This is a display of all of the known statistics.

-Historic club names
+Current teams

+Names and colours

 It is important to note that in Polish football it is much more common for a club to change its name than in other countries.
 Therefore it is important when looking at historic fixtures to remember the clubs previous names as well.
-Here is a list of the active clubs in Gdańsk and the names they have gone by.
+Here is a list of the active clubs in Gdańsk and the names they have gone by, and the colours the currently use and have previously used.

 Club kits

 Below are the home kits worn by Gedania, Jaguar, Lechia, Portowiec, and Stoczniowiec for the 2021–22 season.